ibm-cloud-docs/vpc/pps-about.md

 ## Private Path service use cases
 {: #pps-use-cases}

-The following use cases show you the various ways you can use Private Path services.
+The following use cases show you the various ways that you can use Private Path services.

 ### Use case 1: Connecting a service to a single consumer
 {: #pps-use-case-1}